adjust/cordova_sdk/README.md

 your application will be opened and the content of the deep link will be sent to your app so that you can parse it and decide what to do next.

-**Note for iOS**: With introduction of iOS 9, Apple has changed the way how deep linking should be handled in the app.
+**Note for iOS**: With the introduction of iOS 9, Apple has changed the way deep linking is handled in the app.
-Depending on which scenario you want to use for your app (or if you want to use them both to support wide range of devices), you need to set up your app to handle one or both of the following scenarios.
+Depending on which scenario you want to use for your app (or if you want to use them both to support a wide range of devices), you need to set up your app to handle one or both of the following scenarios.

 ### <a id="deeplinking-android-ios-old"> Deep linking on Android & iOS 8 and earlier